rivm-syso/SBooScripts/vignettes/Development/Quality control/Molecular_verification_base.md

-Verification of SimpleBox - spreadsheet versus R implementation for neutral organic chemicals or ChemClass not specified
+Verification of SimpleBox - spreadsheet versus R implementation for base organic chemicals
 ================
-Anne Hids, Valerie de Rijk, Matthias Hof and Joris Quik 2024-08-26
+Anne Hids, Valerie de Rijk, Matthias Hof and Joris Quik 2025-03-27

 This vignette demonstrates the verification process of SimpleBox implemented in R (version 2024.8.0) and in an Excel<sup>TM</sup>